 Alcohol Withdrawal Management

-Alcohol withdrawal management, often called alcohol detox, is the medically supervised process of helping a person safely reduce or stop heavy alcohol use.
-A clinician monitors vital signs, manages withdrawal symptoms, and prescribes medications when appropriate to reduce discomfort, lower complication risks like seizures or delirium tremens, and support transition into recovery.
+Alcohol withdrawal management, often called alcohol detox, is the medically supervised process of safely reducing or stopping heavy alcohol use.
+During detox, a clinician monitors vital signs, manages symptoms, and prescribes medication when needed.
+As a result, treatment reduces discomfort and lowers the risk of serious complications such as seizures or delirium tremens (DTs).

 For many with mild to moderate withdrawal risk, outpatient alcohol detox offers a safe alternative to hospitalization.
 At Solstice Health & Wellness in Sarasota, we provide this for adults ready to cut back or stop drinking while maintaining work, family life, and daily responsibilities when clinically appropriate.